 Pagniello’s lawsuit comes just weeks after the Food and Drug Administration (FDA) announced that it was ordering the withdrawal of all prescription and over-the-counter medications containing ranitidine, the active ingredient in Zantac, because the agency determined that NDMA was present in the drugs, and that the levels of the impurity could increase significantly when stored at higher temperatures or the longer it sat on store shelves.
 These conditions could raise the levels of NDMA above what the FDA considers acceptable daily levels.

 NDMA is an environmental contaminant found in water and foods.
 Research has found that NDMA can induce tumors in laboratory rats.
 Some cancers that may be related to NDMA exposure include stomach, small intestine, bladder, kidney, colorectal, esophageal, prostate and pancreatic cancers, leukemia, non-Hodgkin’s lymphoma, and multiple myeloma.

 Boehringer sold Zantac from 2006 to 2017 before selling it to Sanofi.
 Pagniello’s suit names both drug makers.

 Dozens of consumers are holding Zantac manufacturer Sanofi and other makers of ranitidine accountable, and have filed lawsuits against Big Pharma for putting profits ahead of patients.
-Beasley Allen attorneys Frank Woodson and Lisa Courson are actively investigating potential claims involving regular Zantac/ranitidine use that may have led to cancer of the stomach, colon, intestines, kidneys, bladder or pancreas.
+Beasley Allen attorney Frank Woodson is actively investigating potential claims involving regular Zantac/ranitidine use that may have led to cancer of the stomach, colon, intestines, kidneys, bladder or pancreas.
 If you or a loved one may have been affected, please contact us.